-Google unveiled its short URL service last month at Goo.gl.
+Google unveiled its short URL service last month at Goo.gl .
 Brilliant name!
-There’s no guessing who created the link (when you send it to somebody) and there’s a certain measure of credibility or quality assurance in branding your marketing campaigns with Google’s own name.
+There’s no guessing who created the link (when you send it to somebody) and there’s a certain measure of credibility or quality assurance in branding your marketing campaigns with Google’s own name (given that they mitigate all sorts of risks with their own Malware service).
 You’re also less likely to find the service go out of business.
-The service is only available from within certain applications but it’s only a matter of time before the service is released for the consumption of the general web market.
+The service is currently only available from within certain applications but it’s only a matter of time before the shortener is released for the consumption of the general web market.
 I can only imagine how magnificent this service will be if it were integrated with Google maps and Google charts with tracking from within Google Analytics.
 It would be fair to say that every other short URL provider should consider buying a cheaper car this year.

-Facebook have released a short URL service at fb.me.
+Facebook have released a short URL service at fb.me .
 Nice.
 Short.
 Good idea.
 You can already access your own profile using the shortened URL.
-For example, my own profile is at http://fb.me/mkhoury making it easy to send me own profile links and various fan pages via microblogging services.
-The full extent of fb.me’s functionality is still very much an unknown; but if it’s anything like the actual Facebook platform we’re in for a service that could potentially crush the rebellion once and for all.
+For example, my own profile is at fb.me/mkhoury making it easy to send me own profile links and various fan pages via microblogging services.
+The full extent of fb.me’s functionality is still very much an unknown, but if it’s anything like the actual Facebook platform we’re in for a service that could potentially crush the rebellion once and for all.
 Facebook are already truncating links from within various mobile applications.

 Protect your brand

 Short URL services can be built in minutes with no more than 15 or 20 lines of code.
-The small price to pay for implementation of such a service is only a couple of hundred dollars so it’s ridiculous that organisations wouldn’t insist on ownership of their marketing data.
+The small price to pay for implementation of such a service is only a couple of hundred dollars (or a couple of hours if you’re happy to quickly set up an open source option) so it’s ridiculous that organisations wouldn’t insist on ownership of their marketing data.

 Links sent via microblogging services may be a valuable source of back-links for page-ranking search engines such as Google.
 Sending out short URL’s only serve to popularise the short URL’s domain at the expense of your own.
 Silly stuff.
 These third party providers may also profit from your campaigns via adverts served with your destination page.
 Even bit.ly has a silly toolbar that cloaks the actual destination page with a frame they use to further their own marketing agenda.

-At iChoice, the stooges that blog at Internoetics, we wouldn’t dare trust our sensitive marketing data to any third party provider – so we created fat.ly.
-At the moment – although it’s a public site – tracking functionality is only available to a limited number of authorised users and via some custom applications we have built.
+fat.ly (Edit: We now use fat.ly for generic sites, but use ichoice.co for the iChoice brand).
+At the moment – although fat.ly a public site – tracking functionality is only available to a limited number of authorised users and via some custom applications we have built.
 If you require a branded short URL service for use in your own company and you’re one of our customers (or even if you’re not) let us know and we’ll help you out.

 Businesses are becoming increasingly willing to share information out to third parties via microblogging services, social networking platforms and video sites – all good for about a billion reasons – BUT when there’s no social justification in using a third party application business should manage those services themselves.
 I’ll be posting a bunch of good open source solutions soon.

-This isn’t the last you’ve heard from me on this topic!
-Standby for more.
-I’ll update this post later so consider it V0.1!
+This isn’t the last you’ve heard from me on this topic.